Today’s Wonder of the Day was inspired by kyra from AL. kyra Wonders, “Is time travel possible?” Thanks for WONDERing with us, kyra!

 From classic books like A Wrinkle in Time and Time and Again to classic movies like The Time Machine and Back to the Future, children and adults alike have been fascinated by the concept of time travel for hundreds of years.
 But is it even possible?
-If it was, where — or when? — would you go?
+If it were, where — or when? — would you go?

 The concept of time travel sounds simple: you just move back and forth between different points in time like you would between different points in space.
 You could jump forward into the future, or you could jump back to sometime in the past.